electricimp/BluetoothFirmware/README.md

 ## Full Examples ##

 This library can be used on either the agent or the device.
-If used on the agent the firmware will need to be sent to the device, so the device can boot bluetooth.
+These examples will walk through basic usage for both.

+### Library on Device ###

 When the library is used on the device please be sure your application has enough memory to store the firmware.

-### Device ###

-Device code
+Device code:
 ```
 #require "bt_firmware.lib.nut:1.0.0"